AndrewJBateman/angular-material-portfolio/README.md

 * **Projects:** Working. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row (on a PC) before wrapping to the next line.
 Image sized to 16:9 ratio.
 Cards simplified to get 8 on a large screen.
 Footer includes 3 buttons: 1 routes to Project-detail page with more info, 1 routes to github page and 1 open app in browser.
 TODO: Complete real content, add routing for Project-detail page.

+* **Project-Detail:** Navigates to project detail page from project page link.
+No content.
+TODO: Grid-list to be used to display screeen prints and info on projects.

 * **Skills:** Working. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 TODO: Complete real content.